Hilltop Mall: 1998: Sale to GM Pension Trust

 The GM Pension Trust assumed full ownership of Hilltop Mall in 1998, retaining Taubman Centers as manager.
 In 2004, the GM Pension Trust sold a half-interest in a portfolio of shopping centers, including Hilltop, to The Mills Corporation, which also assumed management of the center.
 After several years of delay, Walmart opened on April 11, 2007 on the site Macy's vacated in 1998.

 2007: Sale to Simon Property Group

-In July 2007, Simon Property Group purchased the entire Mills Corporation portfolio, including other Bay Area properties: Stoneridge Shopping Center in Pleasanton, California and Great Mall in Milpitas, California.
+In April 2007, Simon Property Group and Farallon Capital purchased the entire Mills Corporation portfolio, including other Bay Area properties: Stoneridge Shopping Center in Pleasanton, California and Great Mall in Milpitas, California.
 On December 23, 2011, a shopping frenzy over retro Air Jordan shoes resulted in temporary closure of the mall after shots were fired.
 The mall later reopened, but sales of the shoe were banned for the day.
 Similar events occurred at the nearby Westfield Solano and the Bayfair Center malls in Fairfield and San Leandro, respectively.